Richard9394/MingCute-animation/README.md

 ## Modify Color : Monochrome and Two-tone
-<p>There are 4 css classes to change colors.You can modify Hex to achieve your color.</p>
+There are 4 css classes to change colors.You can modify Hex to achieve your color.
 ```html
     <style>
         .mgc_primary_stroke {